survivejs/webpack-book/manuscript/developing/03_configuring_hmr.md

 ## HMR on Windows, Ubuntu, and Vagrant

 The setup may be problematic on older versions of Windows, Ubuntu, and Vagrant.
-We can solve this through polling:
+You can solve this through polling:

 **webpack.config.js**